george-studenko/100_Days_of_ML_Code/content/Jobs-in-Computer-Vision.md

 While searching for "Computer Vision jobs" might give some results, chances are there are a lot more offers that you won't find with these keywords.

-You should also try other keywords like for example: Image processing, Image Analysis or Image processing, or search for skills instead of job titles, like image feature extration, or more technical keywords like Simultaneous Location and Mapping (SLAM), HOG, ORB and so on, be creative!
+You should also try other keywords like for example: Machine Vision, robotics vision, Image processing, Image Analysis or Image processing, or search for skills instead of job titles, like image feature extration, or more technical keywords like Simultaneous Location and Mapping (SLAM), HOG, ORB and so on, be creative!

 ## Computer Vision applications